-What is Malware - How to Prevent it
+What is Malware and How to Prevent Malware Attacks?

 Malware is a malicious program that is designed to harm the computer.
 Hackers use malware mainly for committing cyber crimes.